 Coat Types

-Ponies and horses have a variety of coat colors and patterns.
+Ponies and horses have a variety of coat colours and patterns.
 They are not unique from one another based on this feature of their look.
-Instead, individuals within the populations of horses and ponies differ in terms of coat color and pattern.
+Instead, individuals within the populations of horses and ponies differ in terms of coat colour and pattern.

 Temperament